AHFC has developed a number of tools to keep our partner Mortgage Servicers informed.

 Each applicant is assigned to an AHFC Homeowner Assistance Specialist.
 The applicant will be asked to provide authorization to the Homeowner Assistance Specialist so that they can directly communicate with the Mortgage Servicer to verify eligibility and set up direct payment to the servicer.
 Your input as the Mortgage Servicer is critical to the process.

 All data is encrypted and will never be shared with anyone outside of AHFC and its contracted application processing partners.

 No, we are not asking for a breakdown.

 This will be evaluated on a case-by-case basis.

 Access HUD’s FAQ webpage here: https://www.hud.gov/answers.
 Scroll down, then type in “Homeowner Assistance Fund” in the Search field.

 Submitting an application does not guarantee financial assistance.

 There is no guarantee of assistance.
-Because of the complexities of the review process, AHFC will review and assess the total statewide need before determining how, consistent with U.S. Treasury guidance, federal funds will be distributed.
+Because of the complexities of the review process, AHFC reviewed and assessed the total statewide need before determining how, consistent with U.S. Treasury guidance, federal funds would be distributed.